kean/RxNuke/README.md

     .disposed(by: disposeBag)
 ```

-### <a name="huc_low_to_high"></a>Going From Low to High Resolution
+## Going From Low to High Resolution

-Suppose you want to show users a high-resolution, slow-to-download image.
-Rather than let them stare a placeholder for a while, you might want to quickly download a smaller thumbnail first.
+Let's say you want to show a user a high-resolution image that takes a while to loads.
+You can show a spinner while the high-resolution image is downloaded, but you can improve the user experience by quickly downloading and displaying a thumbnail.

+> As an alternative, Nuke also supports progressive JPEG.
+To learn about it, see a [dedicated guide](/nuke/guides/progressive-decoding).
+{:.info}

-You can implement this using [`concat`](http://reactivex.io/documentation/operators/concat.html) operator which results in a **serial** execution.
-It would first start a thumbnail request, wait until it finishes, and only then start a request for a high-resolution image.
+You can implement it using [`concat`](http://reactivex.io/documentation/operators/concat.html) operator.
+This operator results in a serial execution.
+It starts a thumbnail request, waits until it finishes, and only then starts a request for a high-resolution image.

 ```swift
 Observable.concat(pipeline.rx.loadImage(with: lowResUrl).orEmpty,